smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 16th to 20th May

-	Current TODO list:

 	* Add more status
+	* Data loader documentation

+	Current TODO list (May):

 	* Zip file support using JSZip.
 Convert zlib, zip file support to async

-	Then list:

-	* Simplify: accurate Steradians calulations
-	* Feature catalog support; see: cb_2014_us_county_500k.shp.ea.iso.xml.
-This contains most of the names etc.
+	* Simplify: test pre-quantisation at 10e6/10e7 with and without simplification to 9.01x10-13 steradians.
+	* Zoomlevel 1-11 support; topojson now becomes an array
+	* Status update using uuidV1; batch mode (returns in onBusboyFinish()); add timeout recovery (switches to batch mode).
+    * Re-test COA2011 memory and timeout issues are solved.

+	June list (some likely to be moved into July):

 	* Replace traditional html with JQuery-UI
-	* Area_id and description support
+	* Add support for XML config file so shpConvert can do all processing without further input; Area_id and description support; .SHP.EA.ISO.XML
+	* Database connection; clean, check OK and ST_Union(); area support [and checks] and perimeter support [checking simplification]; PK support
+	  [Thought: can ST_Union be done in geoJSON: as it is a geomtery collection.
+Also check wellknown]
+	* Add area_id and id uniqueness tests to shapefile checks and tests
 	* Hover support for area name at highest resolution
-	* Add area_id and id uniqueness tests to shapefile checks
 	* WKT support using Wellknown
-	* Database connection; clean, check OK and ST_Union() for PK [Thought: can ST_Union be domne in geoJSON: as it is a geomtery collection.
-Also check wellknown]
 	* Id generator
 	* Detect area mismatch between shapefiles
 	* Add startup parameterisation (db, if, port etc) using cjson
+	* Test json file
+	* Change audit trail: Unions, linestring to polygon conversions, ST_invalid => ST_MakeValid geomtery validators;
 	* Add tests:
 		i.
 Unsupported projection files (modify proj data slightly...) ii.
 Wrong shapefile (by bounds) in set iii.
 No shapefile with only 1 area if > 1 shapefile iv.
-Area mismatch between shapefiles
+Total area mismatch between shapefiles

-	* Status update using my_reference; timeout recovery
+    July list:

+	* Map tile generator
+	* Geolevel intersction generator

+	August List:

+	* Remaining get methods

+	SQL Server porting expected to start in July.

 ##	General RIF database Todo: